Open Pedagogy Fellows 2019

 Elizabeth Che is a doctoral student in the Educational Psychology Program at the Graduate Center, CUNY.
 Elizabeth’s research interests relate to the broad areas of language development, development of effective pedagogy, and the incorporation of technology in the classroom.
 She is also involved in efforts to evaluate the impact of teaching with Wikipedia in Introductory Psychology, by having students contribute to biographies of distinguished scientists as part of the WikiProject: PSYCH+Feminism.

-Inés Vañó García a is a doctoral candidate in Hispanic Linguistics (Latin American, Iberian and Latino Cultures) at The Graduate Center.
-Her Spanish sociolinguistics approach adopts a critical perspective which addresses the relationship between language and politics.
-More specifically, this approach to sociolinguistics delves into how language representations, linguistic and social practices are inscribed within unequal social hierarchies of power.
-Her research focuses on the professionalization of the teaching of Spanish in the United States during the 20th century.
-Currently, Inés is a Mellon CUNY Humanities Alliance Graduate Teacher Fellow at LaGuardia.
+Inés Vañó García is a doctoral candidate in Hispanic Linguistics (Latin American, Iberian and Latino Cultures program) at The Graduate Center.
+Her research focuses on the professionalization of the teaching of Spanish in the United States during the 20th century, and her approach to sociolinguistics delves into how language representations, linguistic and social practices are inscribed within unequal social hierarchies of power.
+Inés has been teaching language and linguistics undergraduate and graduate courses at CUNY since 2013; most recently at LaGuardia as a Mellon CUNY Humanities Alliance Graduate Teacher Fellow.
+She currently is a Fellow at the Teaching and Learning Center.

-Jacob Aplaca is a third-year PhD student in the English program at the GC and a teaching fellow at Hunter College.
-His current research focuses on figurations of queer loss and melancholia in 20th and 21st-century literatures.
-In his spare time, he indulges in writing bad poetry, some of which can be found in PANK Magazine and Yes Poetry, and complains about adjunct life on McSweeney’s Internet Tendency.
+Jacob Aplaca is a fourth-year PhD student in the English program at the GC and a teaching fellow at Hunter College.
+His dissertation research focuses on the emergence of queer melancholia as an affective structure in 20th and 21st-century literature.
+In his spare time, he indulges in poetry, some of which can be found in PANK Magazine and Yes Poetry, and complains about adjunct life on McSweeney’s Internet Tendency.
+While at the GC, he has been a Harrison Fellow, an Open Pedagogy Fellow, and, most recently, a Lost & Found Fellow.

 Jaime Shearn Coan is a writer and PhD candidate in English at The Graduate Center, CUNY, and a Digital Publics Fellow at The Center for the Humanities.
 His critical writing on performance has appeared in publications including TDR: The Drama Review, Critical Correspondence, Drain Magazine, The Brooklyn Rail, Bodies of Evidence, and Women & Performance.
 He is the co-editor of the 2016 Danspace Project Platform catalogue: Lost and Found: Dance, New York, HIV/AIDS, Then and Now.

 Katie Uva is an ABD student in the History Department at the Graduate Center, where her dissertation focuses on New York’s two world’s fairs and their relationship to midcentury urbanism.
-She has worked at Governors Island National Monument, The Lower East Side Tenement Museum, and The Museum of the City of New York, and is currently teaching at Lehman and Baruch.
-She is also a founding member of the Public History Collective and the Peer Mentoring Program, and currently serves as Coordinator at the Gotham Center for New York City History.
+She has worked at Governors Island National Monument, The Lower East Side Tenement Museum, and The Museum of the City of New York, and is currently teaching at Baruch.
+She is also a founding member of the Public History Collective and the Peer Mentoring Program, and currently serves as an editor at Gotham: A Blog for Scholars of New York City History.

 Mary Jean McNamara is a second-year doctoral student in Classics.
 Her interests include early Greek citizenship, political organization in archaic Greece, and the reception of Athenian democracy.
 She is currently teaching a course at Brooklyn College entitled “Tyranny, Democracy, and Empire” and is grateful for the opportunity to learn about new ways of connecting students with the study of ancient Greek political theory.